NicolasDorier/BCCSpliter/README.md

 ## Motivation
 The 1st august 2017, a minority of the community is creating an altcoin named BCC (Bitcoin Cash) whose initial distribution is holding of BTC at the time of the hard fork.
 This tools allow you to connect to your Bitcoin Core wallet, select coins you want to split, create a transaction only valid on BCC and broadcast it.
+BCC includes an opt-in replay protection: a new flag for signature `SIGHASH_FORKID` has been created in BCC.
+The signature scheme for this SIGHASH, is similar to segwit signature scheme.
+This mean that a valid `SIGHASH_FORKID` signature on BCC will not be valid on BTC chain.
+Making it easy to split your UTXO.

 ## Requirements